 Environmental Horticulture

 Kimberly Moore is a professor of Environmental Horticulture at the University of Florida, IFAS, Fort Lauderdale Research and Education center.
-Her research focus is on nutritional management strategies for ornamental crops to reduce fertilizer run-off and improve fertilization management.
-Dr. Moore’s research focus is on the use of alternative growing substrates like compost as well as the use of reclaimed wastewater.
-She also investigates the effects of salt water on plant growth and methods to improve water management in the landscape and greenhouse.
-In addition to research, she teaches Elementary Organic and Biological Chemistry as well as Nutritional Management.
+In addition to mentoring undergraduate and graduate students, she teaches Elementary Organic and Biological Chemistry as well as Nutritional Management and Getting Published in Horticulture.
+Along with her students, she researches nutritional management strategies for ornamental crops to reduce fertilizer run-off and improve fertilization management.
 Dr. Moore received her PhD and MS in horticulture from Iowa State University and her BS in Environmental Science and Botany with a minor in chemistry from Eastern Illinois University.
+She joined the faculty at the University of Florida in 1995.

 Education